Sir-Teo/mica/docs/modules/runtime.md

 Serialise the trace when you need to persist telemetry or feed observability pipelines.
 The stable JSON structure makes it easy to plug into custom tools.
 Pair the deterministic shims with the JSON output to snapshot runtime behaviour in tests and continuous integration.
+The CLI exposes the same structure via `mica --run --trace-json <path|- >`, and the snippet generator captures a sample trace so downstream tooling can diff execution metrics directly from end-to-end runs.